aktivkohle/python-talks/README.md

 * responses (one will be used as a response)
 * contextual elements.

+From the above it is important to note that *only* the patterns go into the classifier, so creating the intents file those fields need the most care.
+Responses are simply selected randomly so it only matters that it makes sense and tags are just handles, not processed, just for debugging or viewing probabilities.
+Importantly however, *unique*.

 The intents file as a json can be viewed [here](https://github.com/aktivkohle/python-talks/blob/master/intents2.json).

 The model does not need to be rebuilt unless the intent patterns change.